janeho1209/3DGameProject/README.md

 above their head and the player must run around the kitchen to gather the respective ingredients, placing them on the dough.
 After the order has been made, the player must pickup the pizza and hand it to the respective customer.

-The goal is to complete as many orders correctly to maintain a high store rating by the end of the day.
+The goal is to complete as many orders correctly to maintain a high store rating by the end of the level.
 Too many failed orders/very low rating will result in a game over.

 ## Gameplay Loop